DPBayes/dpdl/README.md

 ## TODO

-- [ ] Use/test torch.compile()
 - [ ] Verify that zeroing the head works
-- [ ] Use steps instead of epochs to avoid problems with Opacus sample rate
 - [ ] Properly arrange GPU bindings
 - [ ] Batch size finder
 - [ ] Repeat experiments with different seeds (do in CLI instead?)
+- [x] Use/test torch.compile() (does not work with Opacus)
+- [x] Use steps instead of epochs to avoid problems with Opacus sample rate
 - [x] Possibility to finetune only the head of a model?
 - [x] Fix target delta calculation
 - [x] Use image transformations included with the timm models